 Construction activities associated with this type of works have the potential to result in other physical impact relating to dust emissions and pollution runoff.
-However, the works will not generate significant dust given their nature and the gravel nature of the substrate.
+However, the works will not generate significant dust given their nature and the gravel nature of the substrate; dust generation generally occurs with friable materials like (for example) chalk or limestone rather than gravel.
 The most dust-generating activity will probably be removal of the pavement surface but there are guards built into the equipment which will limit dispersal except in the immediate vicinity of the operator and the waterbodies will be protected by the thick tree belt that lies between them and the works.
 As such it is considered that there will be no adverse effects on the SPA/Ramsar site through this pathway, although this will of course require verification as part of the planning application.
 With regards to pollution, it is in any event a legal offence to pollute any watercourse or groundwater under the Environmental Damage (Prevention and Remediation) (England) Regulations 2015 and Environmental Permitting (England and Wales) Regulations 2010.
-There will be no chemicals require that any fuelling takes place away from site in an appropriate location.
+There will be no chemicals required for the installation and burial of a water supply pipeline and to comply with existing water protection regulations it will be a requirement of any planning permission and/or Affinity Water's standard environmental protection procedures that any fuelling takes place away from site in an appropriate location.
 It is therefore considered that there will be no adverse effects on the SPA.

-However, as a precaution, it is recommended that the inclusion of this option within the WRMP is accompanied by an explicit commitment to carefully design the pipeline, informed by geotechnical and hydrogeological investigations as necessary, to ensure that there is no requirement for dewatering of the excavation, or that any dewatering that is required is returned immediately to ground.
+Although there is thus good evidence to conclude that no adverse effect on integrity would arise, it is recommended that the inclusion of this option within the WRMP is accompanied by an explicit commitment to carefully design the pipeline, informed by geotechnical and hydrogeological investigations as necessary, to ensure that there is no requirement for dewatering of the excavation, or that any dewatering that is required is returned immediately to ground.
 These measures would enable the pipeline to be installed at a suitable depth and in a suitable manner that groundwater continuity to the gravel pits would not be disrupted and groundwater quality would be protected.